FULL-TIME | WINNIPEG LOCATIONS BUACF-PG Business Accountancy CE

 More Information

-The student will complete a minimum sixteen-week work experience, either paid or unpaid.
-While the college will help students find work placements, it is each student’s responsibility to find a position.
-The college approved placement must be related to the specialty courses of the program.
-Students will prepare an assignment related to the placement, and final evaluation will be assessed by the work placement supervisor and the college.
+The student will complete a minimum sixteen-week work paid experience.
+While the College will help students find work placements, it is each student’s responsibility to find a position.
+The College approved placement must be related to the specialty courses of the program.
+Students will prepare an assignment related to the placement, and final evaluation will be assessed by the Work-Integrated Learning Coordinator and the College.

 Prerequisites: